Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Introduction

-With the discovery of the Higgs boson in 2012, the Circular Electron-Position Collider (CEPC) and Future Circular Collider (FCC-ee) projects were proposed.
-In addition to designed as Higgs factories, they can also operate in the $Z$ pole configuration.
-At the $Z$ pole, they are expected to produce $10^{12}$ to $10^{13}$ $Z$ bosons in 10 years.
-Around $0.152\times(10^{12}-10^{13})$ $b\bar{b}$ pairs will be produced from $Z$ decays.
-The future $Z$-factories are also future $b$-factories.
-The detectors (with time projection or wired chamber as the main tracker) on the CEPC and FCC-ee provide good particle identification, very precise track and vertex reconstruction and large geometry acceptance, making the future $Z$-factory an excellent place to study the heavy flavor physics.
+After the Higgs boson discovery in 2012, the Circular Electron-Positron Collider (CEPC) and the Future Circular Collider (FCC-ee) were proposed.
+These colliders are designed not only as Higgs factories but also to operate at the $Z$ pole configuration.
+In this mode, they are projected to produce between $10^{12}$ and $10^{13}$ $Z$ bosons over a decade.
+Consequently, from the decay of these $Z$ bosons, approximately $0.152 \times (10^{12} - 10^{13})$ $b\bar{b}$ pairs are expected to be generated.
+Thus, the future $Z$-factories are proposed to serve concurrently as $b$-factories.
+Using a time projection chamber or a wire chamber as the main tracking detector, the detectors at the CEPC and FCC-ee offer excellent particle identification, highly accurate track and vertex reconstruction, and extensive geometric acceptance, which are all important in heavy flavor physics study.
+These capabilities position the future $Z$-factories as excellent experiments for advancing heavy flavor physics research.

-In this paper, we investigate the expected measurement resolution at future $Z$-factories using a projection from the existing experiment.
-We first analyze all the factors that affect the measurement resolution.
-Then for each of the factor, we study what can be achieved at the future $Z$-factories with a praticle simulation.
-Finally, we discuss the expected resolution, the comparision between different machine, the impact on physics and the requirment to detector and collider design.
+This paper explores the expected measurement precision at future $Z$-factories, extrapolating from measurements from current operating experiments.
+The extrapolation process is carried out as follows: First, we list all important factors influencing measurement precision, including the statistical data size and detector performances.
+We then figure out the mathematical relationship determining how these factors influence measurement precision.
+Subsequently, for each of these factors, we assess their performance at future $Z$-factories.
+Finally, we compare the performances of these factors between the future colliders and the current existing experiments.
+The expected precision of the interested parameters at the future colliders is then computed by applying the mathematical relationship, using inputs from the statistical data size and detector performances.